AusDTO/aws-infrastructure-provision/README.md

 ## Steps
 #### 1. terraform provisioning of AWS resources
 - create the `./terraform/environment/terraform.tfvars` file describing the desired settings (example is provided in `terraform/environment/terraform.tfvars.example`)
+  - populate your desired network cidr ranges for your VPC and subnets.
+  - set the list of approved public ip addresses as `restricted_public_cidrs`.
+These IPs will be permitted to connect to bosh and concourse (will be added as source IPs to security group rules)
 - create an ssh keypair.
   - place public key as variable `bosh_ssh_public_key` in `./terraform/environment/terraform.tfvars`
   - store private key in `terraform/environment/bosh-ssh`